envoyproxy/nighthawk/LLM_LOAD_GENERATION.md

 We do not use a real tokenizer for generating tokens in the requests.
-Instead, we do a naive "tokenizer" where each "token" is just a random character in the range of [A-Za-z0-9].
+Instead, we do a naive "tokenizer" where each "token" is just a random character in the range of [A-Za-z0-9] with a space between each.
 This means that the length of the requested message will always be 2*req_token_count-1.